 - Meeting friends at the local park

-- Visiting the local ice skating rink
+- Visiting an ice skating rink

 Whatever your child’s ability level, there are many ways to stay active year-round.
 With a bit of creativity and planning, winter activities for children with CP can be loads of fun for the whole family.